jpandithas/easycms/README.md

 # easycms

-This is the updated project plastelline that uses OOP PHP
+This is the updated project plastelline that uses OOP PHP Fairly modernized